ViktorMilanov/To-Do-App/ReadMe.md

 This is To-Do App.
-In this app you can add lists of tasks and can manage your task easily.
+In this app you can add lists of tasks and can manage your tasks easily.